 If you have a limited room available and finds making an enclosed patio too expensive but you also want to enjoy the sunshine?
 Then this option should be a great inspiration for your sunroom ideas!
 Once finished, you will feel like basking the sun of beaches despite the mountain winter situation outside.

 Despite making one, you can transform your backyard wall into a large window and use window doors to maximize the effect, making it a “connection” to your outdoors.
-To enrich the connection, you can play the texture by using the wicker chair and sofa, helped by pots of plants.
+To enrich the connection, you can play the texture by using the wicker chair and sofa, helped by lots of plants.
 Moreover, if you’re located in cooler regions, you can construct a brick fireplace design to warm up.